 Keep love in your heart and your heart healthy for Valentine’s Day.

 Check out the photo gallery to see the community celebrating Heart Health Month and Valentine’s Day.

 For more information on how to take care of your heart visit: https://www.cdc.gov/features/heartmonth/, http://www.heart.org/HEARTORG/, http://www.theheartfoundation.org/heart-disease-facts/heart-awareness-month/

 Green Hill celebrates over 150 years of service to seniors of New Jersey.

-Green Hill is the home of the 1st Green House® Homes in New Jersey and the new Green Hill @ Home care program.
+Green Hill is the home of the 1st The Villas at Green Hill® Homes in New Jersey and the new Green Hill @ Home care program.

 To learn more about Green Hill and our programs visit

 www.green-hill.com and follow us on Facebook and Twitter.